csekri/fractal/readme.txt

 This module is a basic multiprecision library (powered by MPFR) and this routine is used in both julia.c and mandel.c.

+/Note: in the program we can go back by clicking exit button or pressing <ENTER> or pressing <BACKSPACE>/